 BSc Finance at Essex Business School course prepares you for a fast-paced career in any area of finance.

-You have access to our virtual trading floor, where you can trade multiple markets from a single screen with industry leading software, X_TRADER.
-You can also use real-world Bloomberg Market Data Feed (B-PIPE), within minutes of it being released, so you can practise making business decisions in the same way you might in the workplace.
+You have access to our virtual trading floor, where can use real-world Bloomberg Market Data Feed (B-PIPE), within minutes of it being released, so you can practise making business decisions in the same way you might in the workplace.

 The course examines international financial markets, as well as how finance shapes leadership, strategy and planning within organisations.